- Why are certain neighborhoods 5 to 20 degrees hotter than other neighborhoods in the same city?

 Who can participate?

-Faculty and staff in Princeton's School of Engineering and Applied Science (SEAS).
-Participants must commit to fulfilling the requirements of the year-long program with the goal of identifying and implementing at least one structural solution in their workplace or classroom.
+Faculty, postdocs, and staff in Princeton's School of Engineering and Applied Science (SEAS).
+Participants must commit to fulfilling the requirements of the six month long program with the goal of identifying and implementing at least one structural solution in their workplace or classroom.
 Each cohort will consist of up to 30-35 participants.

 How to apply